qiime2/docs/source/16s-overview.md

 You can use the [method name](link) method from the [plugin name](to do) plugin to trim reads to the same length. (**TO DO**: fill in method name and links.)

 @Bod - is there a function in qiime2 to truncate read lengths??!
 I can't seem to find one!!
 Also a note that the [overview tutorial](https://docs.qiime2.org/2018.6/tutorials/overview/) tells people to denoise --> dereplicate --> cluster.
 We're presenting a slightly different philosophy here - do you think it's worth highlighting the similarities/differences in the intro to this section (Identifying and grouping similar sequences)?
+@CD - If you're referring to just trimming without anything else, I actually don't think so...might be able to hack a way with cutadapt but I haven't actually thought about that.
+As for the denoise--> cluster approach, what is the different philosophy you are referring to?
+I tend to agree with that approach, OTU clustering can still benefit from having gone through denoising first, clustering after. not sure about db-otu if that is what you are referring to but for common vsearch approach I would recommend denoise -> cluster.

 ###### Quality filtering